The Number Twelve Looks Like You: Reunion and Wild Gods (2016–present)

 On May 18, 2016, the band posted an image on their Facebook account which appeared to be a gig flyer, displaying an updated band logo, a short set list of songs from their back-catalogue, and further text on the side stating the date May 19, 2016, and the location of Kingston, New York.
 Fans raised speculation that this would be a secret show where the band would announce their return.

 As speculated, on May 19, 2016, the band played their first show together since January 2010, and frontman Jesse Korman confirmed the following day that the band were back with "News to follow.
 Maybe."
 The line-up at the band's return show saw both Korman and guitarist Alexis Pareja performing, completed by Michael Kadnar on drums and DJ Scully on bass.

 The band supported The Dillinger Escape Plan on their Limerent Death tour in 2016.
 Following extensive touring by the band, they announced in fall 2017 an anniversary tour celebrating the 12-year anniversary of Nuclear.
 Sad.
 Nuclear.

 In February 2019, the band confirmed that they had finished recording their fifth record and first album in a decade.
-The album titled, Wild Gods, was released on September 20, 2019.
+The album, titled Wild Gods, was released on September 20, 2019.

+In May 2024, the band embarked on their first tour in five years along with past tour mates The Fall of Troy & Heavy Heavy Low Low.
+On May 12th, they posted a story on instagram revealing the current lineup of the band which now includes bassist Cody McCorry and drummer Michael DeMarco.

+On August 16, 2024, it was announced through the band's Instagram that they had signed to Equal Vision Records.
+It was also announced that a new song, "Eyes on the Fireworks", will be released on August 22.
+It will be their first new song in 5 years, and first song overall with their new members.

+May 2025 a new single was released, "Indeciso".
+This is in anticipation to their upcoming album, timing unknown.

 Musical style and influences

-The Number Twelve Looks Like You's music has been described as mathcore and screamo.
+The Number Twelve Looks Like You's music has been described as mathcore, post-hardcore, screamo, emo, and metalcore.
 AllMusic describes them as a "particularly dark and dystopian form of screamo" that incorporates elements of "Japanese-style noise rock à la the Boredoms and the show-offy tempo, time signature, and dynamic shifts of Frank Zappa."
 The band tried to expand their sound with every album and Pareja attributes that as a crucial factor in their reunion.
 Regarding their eclectic style, he said: